Keven Undergaro: Career

 Undergaro created and produced AfterBuzz TV, an online broadcast network that specialized in after-show podcasts.
 He has also created Black Hollywood Live, The Popcorn Talk Network, and Book Circle Online.

 Undergaro co-created and works as executive producer, along with Julianne Hough and Maria Menounos, on the ABC series #DanceBattle America.

 As for film, Undergaro wrote and directed indie comedy Adventures of Serial Buddies, and served as producer on the acclaimed Netflix hit This Isn't Funny.
 He also produced the documentaries The Elders and Losing Lebron.

 Undergaro works as executive producer for SiriusXM's Conversations with Maria.

 Since 2016, he has hosted and executive produced The Tomorrow Show with Keven Undergaro.

 Personal life

 Undergaro has been in a relationship with Maria Menounos since April 1998.
 He proposed to her on March 9, 2016, on The Howard Stern Show.
-They were married on December 31, 2017, in Times Square; the ceremony was officiated by Steve Harvey and broadcast live during his New Year's Eve special on FOX.
+They were married on December 31, 2017, in Times Square; the ceremony was officiated by Steve Harvey and broadcast live during his New Year's Eve special on FOX. and then again in a 2018 Greek Orthodox wedding in Menounos' father's village of Akovos, Greece.
+On February 7, 2023, Undergaro and his wife announced they were having a baby with the aid of a surrogate.